Freshmen Parking Policy

 Students who can demonstrate a compelling need or who would suffer undue hardship under this policy can apply for a waiver.
 Waivers will be reviewed by the Menlo College Parking Committee, and will be kept to an absolute minimum.
 Information on waivers can be obtained by contacting campus security.
 Please note that waiver requests must be approved prior to bringing the vehicle to campus.

-Freshmen who obtain a parking permit by providing falsified information, as well as upperclassmen who attempt to purchase a permit for a freshman, will have future parking privileges revoked and may face judicial action.
+Freshmen who obtain a parking permit by providing falsified information, as well as anyone who attempts to purchase a permit for a freshman, will have parking privileges revoked and may face judicial action.